jgraph/www.diagrams.net-source/_posts/2021-07-20-drawio-atlassian-cloud-fortified.md

 JGraph is pleased to announce that draw.io is the only secure diagramming application to meet Atlassian's new **Cloud Fortified** standard.

 The draw.io app for Confluence is a diagramming application natively integrated into Confluence.
-If Confluence is your single point of truth for documentation, draw.io is your most secure choice for diagramming and visualization. draw.io for Confluence is created and maintained by JGraph, alongside the online diagrams.net and draw.io branded desktop application.
+If Confluence is your single point of truth for documentation, draw.io is your most secure choice for diagramming and visualization. draw.io for Confluence is created and maintained by JGraph, alongside our [online draw.io editor](https://app.diagrams.net), desktop application and other [integrations](/integrations.html).

 ## What is Atlassian Cloud Fortified?